-ISBN 9780649721320
+ISBN 9781760571788

-Three Books of Polydore Vergil's English History, Comprising the Reigns of Henry VI., Edward IV., and Richard III by Polydorus Vergilius & Sir Henry Ellis
+Three books of Polydore Vergil's English history, comprising the reigns of Henry VI., Edward IV., and Richard III. from an early translation, preserved among the mss. of the old royal library in the British museum by Sir Henry Ellis